Rocky’s, Banff and Jasper!

-Drive along the Bow River Parkway, stopping at the scenic pull offs.
+Drive along the Bow River Parkway, stopping at the scenic pull-offs.
 Hike into Johnston Canyon and to see its lower and upper waterfalls.
-The Bow River Parkway offers plenty of opportunity to spot wildlife, as well.
+The Bow River Parkway offers plenty of opportunities to spot wildlife, as well.

 You’ll want to dedicate 1 of your 3 days in Banff to the Lake Louise area.
 Again, use the Bow River Parkway to reach Lake Louise village and then follow all signs to the lake.
 The turquoise waters of Lake Louise shimmer from the sun’s rays.
 Hike up to the tea house or walk the loop around the lake.
 Canoe or relax from the terrace at Fairmont Lake Louise as you have a bite to eat.
 Horseback riding tours can also be booked.

 Before returning to Banff, absolutely don’t miss Moraine Lake.
 Perhaps the most brilliant turquoise of the 3 lakes mentioned so far.
 Hiking trails begin directly off the lake.
 Bears are active in the Lake Louise area so pay attention to hiking trail closures.
 Also, have your camera ready just in case you spot a grizzly or black bear from the safety of your car!

 Before moving on from Banff National Park, save a few hours to stroll along Banff’s streets.
 Shop, have dinner and treat yourself to an ice cream.
 If your hotel is in downtown Banff, leave your car parked at your hotel.
 Parking is scarce and Banff is best explored by foot.